ewanld/fjdbc-sql/README.md

-# fjdbc-sql: a safe SQL generator for Java
+# fjdbc-sql: a safe SQL Query Builder for Java

 fjdbc-sql makes it easy to build complex SELECT, UPDATE, INSERT or DELETE statements without having to concatenate SQL string fragments.